On this page

 You cannot create a database trigger on a Federated data source.

-You cannot use a Federated data source as your app's synced cluster.
+You cannot use a Federated data source as your app's Device Sync cluster.

 You can link a serverless instance to your app as a MongoDB data source.
 However, serverless instances do not currently support change streams, so the following features are limited: